| |

 In 1650, it was recorded that the hand loom weavers from the nearby villages of Dirleton and Aberlady met over the links at

 Gullane for their annual golf match on Auld Handsel Monday.
-The neighbouring farmers formed a club in 1859 under the name of the
+The old course of 13 holes, maintained partly by subscription and

 The oldest club to play over Gullane Links is Dirleton Castle Golf Club,